marcusoftnet/marcusoftnet.github.io/_posts/2014-12-22-what-is-the-goal.md

 ---
 layout: post
-title: "What is the goal?"
+title: "What is The Goal?"
 author: "Marcus Hammarberg"
 date: 2014-12-22 10:10:37
 tags: